pruttned/pruttned.github.io/src/blog/turning-git-into-an-application-database/post.md

 Let’s look at the benefits of using Git backed filesystem as an application database.

-  - History - Let\`s face it, managing history in common database is usually not fun.
-You\`ll end up with tables full of records where you must check dates just to get the currently active record.
+  - History - Let’s face it, managing history in common database is usually not fun.
+You’ll end up with tables full of records where you must check dates just to get the currently active record.
 Or you must move records to historical tables.
 Either way, it is tedious.
-But with Git, you\`ll get history basically for free.
+But with Git, you’ll get history basically for free.
 You are even able to compare versions, and you also know who, when, and why did the change.

   - Hosting for free – Today, you can create a private repo in Bitbucket and Github without any costs.
 Compared to ordinary database free hostings, there are no row constraints, no read/write constraints, and I consider both Github and Bitbucket reliable providers.

   - Human readable data store - By storing data in plain text files, you can read and even edit data with your favorite text editor.
 Thanks to this, you can quickly hack some data, or rapidly prototype new features.
 E.g., you need to clone an old invoice, and you still had no time to implement this feature into your application?
 No problem, simply copy the file, open your favorite text editor, and you are done.
-It\`s much easier than in most database admin tools.
+It’s much easier than in most database admin tools.

   - Distributed and disconnected database - Great thing about Git is its distributed nature.
 Each local repository contains the full history.
-If one of the repositories dies, it doesn't usually mean a loss of data.
+If one of the repositories dies, it doesn’t usually mean a loss of data.
 It is also possible to work in offline mode without any additional headaches.

   - Merging of conflicts - When two users change the same entity, there must be a conflict resolution.
 That often means that either the later change wins or the first one.
 Git, on the other hand, gives users the ability to merge conflicts manually and in many cases, can merge changes automatically.